Strik3r10/Career-Analysis-SQL-Tableau-/README.md

-# Student Enrollment and Completion Analysis
+# Career Track Analysis with SQL and Tableau

-## Overview
+## Project Overview

-This project analyzes student enrollments and completions in data-related career tracks offered by 365 Data Science.
-Utilizing SQL for data extraction and Tableau for visualization, the goal is to gain insights into student behavior, track popularity, and completion rates, thereby enhancing 365 Data Science's educational offerings.
+This project involves analyzing student enrollments and completions in data-related career tracks offered by 365 Data Science.
+The analysis is performed using SQL for data extraction and Tableau for visualization.
+The goal is to gain insights into student behavior, track popularity, and completion rates to help 365 Data Science improve their educational offerings.

 ## Project Structure

-1. **SQL Data Extraction:** Extract data from the SQL database.
+- **SQL Data Extraction**: Extract necessary data from the provided SQL database.
-2. **Tableau Visualizations:** Generate visual insights from the extracted data.
+- **Tableau Visualizations**: Create insightful visualizations to interpret the data.
-3. **Analysis and Recommendations:** Analyze results and suggest improvements.
+- **Analysis and Recommendations**: Analyze the results and provide recommendations for improvement.

-## Repository Files
+## Files in the Repository

-- `sql_and_tableau.sql`: SQL file for database creation and data population.
+- `sql_and_tableau.sql`: The SQL file used to create and populate the database.
-- `career_track_completions.csv`: Dataset extracted via SQL for Tableau use.
+- `career_track_completions.csv`: The dataset extracted using SQL, which is then used in Tableau.

 ## SQL Data Extraction

 ### Database Tables

 - **career_track_info**
-  - `track_id`: Unique track identifier.
+  - `track_id`: The unique identification of a track.
-  - `track_name`: Name of the track.
+  - `track_name`: The name of the track.

 - **career_track_student_enrollments**
-  - `student_id`: Unique student identifier.
+  - `student_id`: The unique identification of a student.
-  - `track_id`: Track identifier.
+  - `track_id`: The unique identification of a track.
-  - `date_enrolled`: Enrollment date.
+  - `date_enrolled`: The date the student enrolled in the track.
-  - `date_completed`: Completion date (NULL if incomplete).
+  - `date_completed`: The date the student completed the track (NULL if not completed).

 ### SQL Query

+The following SQL query extracts the required data and prepares it for visualization in Tableau:

 ```sql
 SELECT